emqx/emqx-docs/en_US/deploy/install-introduction.md

 {% emqxee %}

-EMQX will release the corresponding docker image and the installtion packages for different operating systems or platforms in each release, you may click the line below to download.
+EMQX will release the corresponding Docker image and the installation packages for different operating systems or platforms in each release.
+You may click the line below to download.

 EMQX website: <https://www.emqx.com/zh/try?product=enterprise>
 {% endemqxee %}

 :::tip

 Besides the above deployment methods, you are also welcome to try our [EMQX Cloud](https://www.emqx.com/en/cloud), a fully managed MQTT service for IoT.
-You will only need to [register for an account](https://www.emqx.com/en/signup?continue=https://www.emqx.com/en/cloud) before you can start your MQTT services and connect your IoT devices to any cloud with zero need for infrastructure maintenance.
+You will only need to [register for an account](https://www.emqx.com/en/signup?continue=https://www.emqx.com/en/cloud) before starting your MQTT services and connecting your IoT devices to any cloud with zero need for infrastructure maintenance.
 :::

 ## Supported operating systems

-The table below lists the operating system and versions that EMQX support.
+The table below lists the operating systems and versions that EMQX supports.

 | Operating system                          | Versions supported       | x86_64/amd64 | arm64 (Apple Silicon) |
 | :---------------------------------------- | :----------------------- | :----------- | :-------------------- |